 You must report results for your fall tags by Jan.
 31 and winter tags by April 15.

-To report your harvest, visit the ODFW's website for harvest reporting at www.dfw.state.or.us/ resources/hunting/reporting or call toll free 1-866-947-ODFW (6339).
+To report your harvest, visit the ODFW's website for harvest reporting at myodfw.com or call toll free 1-866-947-ODFW (6339).

 HYPOTHERMIA: THE SILENT KILLER OF THE OUTDOORS